Zerofour04/esx_PoliceBadge/README.md

 4. Insert SQL files into your database
 5. Add ```start esx_policeBadge``` to your server.cfg
 6. Open client/main.lua in esx_policejob and paste this code:

-⚠️This code is a little bit cracked, so don't try to edit something, I will try to fix this code
 ```
  function openMenu()
   ESX.UI.Menu.Open(